For SSD recommendations, click here to visit the Best SSDs (Solid State Drives) For Your Money article.

 You can keep using your SSD for 5-10+ years!
-Your storage needs will likely increase in that span of time, seeing as files are getting larger: Programs and games require more space to be installed, video quality is increasing and so are files size.
-Photos will keep increasing in Megapixels (MP), increasing their files size too.
-Higher-quality MP3 audio files and lossless audio require quite a bit of space too, especially with a large music collection.
+Your storage needs will likely increase in that span of time, seeing as files are getting larger: Programs and games require more space to be installed, video and photo quality have increasing and so have files size.

-As the years go by, your collection of music, videos (TV/movies) and photos is also likely to grow.
+As the years go by, program and game sizes are likely to increase.

 Simply put, your storage needs will likely increase over time.